redmantech/bootstrap-validate/README.md

     </form>
 ```

-Adding data-validate="yes" to your form enabled validations automatically.
-The validator will disable browser native validations with novalidate="novalidate" automatically.
+Adding *data-validate="yes"* to your form enabled validations automatically.
+The validator will disable browser native validations with *novalidate="novalidate"* automatically.
 The validator attempts to run **FIRST** before any other submit callback can happen, making it more compatible with ajax callbacks that require validation.

-Validations are compatible with HTML5 specifications - pattern, maxlength and required.
-Minlength is not supported by HTML5, but I have included data-minlength for completeness.
+Validations are compatible with HTML5 specifications - *pattern*, *maxlength* and *required*.
+Minlength is not supported by HTML5, but I have included *data-minlength* for completeness.

-Validations on a given field will not run unless the field is either populated or required="required" is set (or both).
+Validations on a given field will not run unless the field is either populated or *required="required"* is set (or both).
 This allows you to place validation rules on a field, and still allow blank submissions.

 Error/Success messages are automatically populated in the '.help-inline' element that is sibling to the input and both 'success' and 'error' classes are applied to the '.control-group' element.